 A Sustainable Wardrobe Starts with Thoughtful Care

-By caring for your woollens now, you’ll find them in perfect condition when the temperatures drop again.
-It’s a smart way to buy less, love more, and reduce textile waste — while extending the life of the clothes you cherish.
+By caring for your woollens now, you’ll find them in perfect condition when temperatures drop again.
+It’s also a meaningful way to consume more responsibly, extend the life of what you love, and reduce textile waste.

 Contente de savoir que je peux faire réparer les trous dans mes chandails.